 The WRP 2000 wheel tread profile is a generated worn wheel profile designed to match the prominent NSW worn rail profile.
-Refer to CRN Standard CRN RS 008, Appendix 2 for co-ordinate details for the WPR 2000 wheel tread profile.
-Whilst this worn wheel profile was developed with a view to providing increased wheel life, in-service experience has shown that some freight vehicles are sensitive to the higher conicity produced at the root radius resulting in bogie hunting instability.
-If locomotive hauled passenger vehicles are prone to hunting with the WPR 2000 profile, the ANZR1 profile may be used as a substitute.
+Refer to CRN Standard CRN RS 008, Appendix 2, for coordinate details for the WPR 2000 wheel tread profile.
+Whilst this worn wheel profile was developed with a view to providing increased wheel life, in-service experience has shown that some vehicles are sensitive to the higher conicity produced at the root radius resulting in bogie hunting instability.
+If vehicles are prone to hunting with the WPR 2000 profile, the ANZR1 profile may be used as a substitute.

-3.8.2 Wheel test profile
+3.8.2 Test profile